 The risk exposure for a given tradeable limit will be all activity for that tradeable from all users or accounts in the Pre-Trade Limits Group.
 This combined exposure can be limited according to several calculations.

-In the NFX Trading System TradeGuard application, a limit is set by defining the following parameters:
+In the Genium INET TradeGuard application, a limit is set by defining the following parameters:

-An instrument class or instrument type (regular or combination).
-All limits set will operate on the instruments belonging to an instrument class or type.
+An instrument class, instrument type (regular or combination), or an Instrument Class Limit Group (ICLG).
+All limits set will operate on the instruments belonging to an instrument class, type, or ICLG.

 A calculation type for the exposure value.
 This can be one of the following: